-Relaxing gray laminate countertops grace the kitchen of this San Francisco home, designed by Fougeron Architecture.
-It is the perfect blending of old and new.
+Calming gray laminate countertops grace the kitchen of this San Francisco home, designed by Fougeron Architecture.
 The exterior is a classic creamy-white Victorian home.
-Inside, volumes of space open up with interior glass walls, a gleaming stainless steel refrigerator, and generously spaced kitchen laminate countertops.Continue to 3 of 10 below.
+Inside, volumes of space open up with interior glass walls, a gleaming stainless steel refrigerator, and generously spaced kitchen laminate countertops.
+It's the perfect blending of old and new.Continue to 2 of 9 below.

 Can you use an undermount sink with laminate countertops?
 Traditionally, this has not been possible.
-But more recently, with high-pressure laminates and waterproof rolled edges, undermount sinks can be successfully and safely bonded to the bottom of laminate countertops.
+But more recently, with high-pressure laminates and waterproof rolled edges, undermount sinks can be successfully and safely bonded to the bottom of these countertops.

 Kitchen laminate countertops go high-end in this contemporary remodel.
-Because the structure began as a barn, the ceilings pitch extremely high, imparting a greater sense of space to the tiny 100 square meter footprint.
+Because the structure began as a barn, the ceilings pitch extremely high, imparting a greater sense of space to the tiny 100-square-meter footprint.
 Nest Architects took full advantage of the tall ceilings by hanging a bank of pendant lights from the ceiling's peak.

 Wood Grain Laminate

-When you install wood-look kitchen laminate countertops, you get the warmth of wood with the convenience, ease, and hygienic nature of laminate surfacing, like the countertops featured in this kitchen designed by Palazzo Kitchens and Design.
+When you install wood-style kitchen laminate countertops, you get the warmth of wood with the convenience, ease, and hygienic nature of laminate surfacing, like the countertops featured in this kitchen designed by Palazzo Kitchens and Design.

 Square Edge Modern

 Waterfall kitchen countertops are pure luxury.
-Using very expensive materials meant for cooking merely as a decorative surface is hardly cost-effective.
+Using very expensive materials meant for cooking as a decorative surface is hardly cost-effective.
 Natural stone and quartz countertop surfaces tend to be best used horizontally, not vertically.

 This illustrates another benefit of using lower-cost countertop materials such as laminate.
 Running the laminate down the side is far less cost-prohibitive than with more expensive materials.Continue to 8 of 9 below.